EvaKlyn/music-library/thematic sets/README.md

 - /aerofuture*: jungle and dnb tracks with a futuristic bent.
 - /chiprock*: guitar-heavy chiptune stuff.
 - /wolves*: for use with Luke Gearing's *Wolves Upon The Coast*.
+- /traveller*: music for classic (or modern, or whatever) traveller.

-*Also available on Bandcamp if you want to support me and get lossless versions.
+*: Also available on Bandcamp if you want to support me and get lossless versions.